HomerReid/libBeyn/README.md

 2054 hikari /home/homer/work/libBeyn <>
 ```

+So, we've found all 5 of the correct eigenvalues, with
+precision ranging from 10 digits (`Lambda1`) to 5 digits (`Lambda5`),
+plus 3 spurious eigenvalues.

+Let's try again with the same number of quadrature points but now
-Try again with an *elliptical* contour, centered at the same point
+an *elliptical* contour, centered at the same point
 but now much wider than it is tall:

 ```bash